Ondkloss/norwegian-wordlist/README.md

 * The regex to remove proper nouns also removes several valid words as well.
 * One might evaluate also removing some additional special characters, for example `1`, `2`, `3`, `4` and `/`.
-* Must update source when replacing tarball because of date.